cfvote/ColdFusion-Work/README.md

 # ColdFusion-Work
-Introduction to CF and some utility functions I've made while working
+Some CF utils and random testing files I've used at work